nicky-nym/nicky-nym.github.io/pages/cities.md

 ### <a name="notes"></a>Notes

-**TODO:** include on this web page some animated images of traffic simulations for the kinematic city design, maybe somewhat like the SUMO simulation output images on this page:
+**TODO:** include on this web page some animated images of traffic simulations for the Impossible City design, maybe somewhat like the SUMO simulation output images on this page:
 [sidewalk-talk](https://medium.com/sidewalk-talk/https-medium-com-sidewalk-talk-street-sim-33da7e1a8ffb)